KostiaFed/DemoProject/README.md

 - Comands yellow collor
 - Command 'run window file_name' - runs program in seperate console
 - Command 'author file_name' - describes who is autor of that file or who created that test
+- Сommand 'katas' - shows all the katas
+- Command 'specs' - shows all the tests
+- Function that parse command line

 ## Requirements
 - Rspec ~> 3.0